hepabolu/programming-by-stealth/docs/pbs8.md

 ## Sizing Boxes

 Before we move on to positioning boxes, it’s worth noting that we can control the size of the box for each tag with CSS.
 The `width` and `height` properties specify the dimensions of the content region of a box.
-The default value is `auto`, which means the box will expand and contract based on it’s content, and the type of box that it is.
+The default value is `auto`, which means the box will expand and contract based on its content, and the type of box that it is.
 The boxes for inline tags will be as tall and wide as their content, while the boxes for regular block-level tags will be the full width of the containing box, and the height of their content.
 Widths and heights can be set to specific values using any of the CSS dimensions (e.g. `500px`, or `4em`), or to a percentage of the width or height of the containing box.

 As well as specifying exact sizes, it is also possible to leave the width and/or height set to `auto`, and constrain the size of the box within a range using the `min-width`, `max-width`, `min-height`, and `max-height` properties.